codeimpossible/codeimpossible.github.com/_posts/2012-02-20-MassiveRecord-How-DynamicObject-gave-C-its-groove-back.md

     }

-First thing MassiveRecord needs is the method name. *Are you trying to invoke a MassiveRcord method or a Massive method?* This is done by checking for a &quot;trigger phrase&quot;, specifically &quot;findby&quot;.
+First thing MassiveRecord needs is the method name. *Are you trying to invoke a MassiveRcord method or a Massive method?* This is done by checking for a "trigger phrase", specifically "findby".
 If MassiveRecord knows the method it is broken out into columns and each column is then put into a WHERE clause using custom code - ToSql() - to format the names.

 Once this step is done MassiveRecord passes the WHERE clause off to Massive's All() method and returns the result to the user.
 TryInvokeMember demands we return a boolean value - true if the method was handled or false if the method was not.
 If we return a false here then the user would see an exception at run time saying that the method could not be found.